lohi-cell/gemini-ai-browser-ui/README.md

 # 🌟 AI Agent with Gemini API

 An AI-powered Python application that leverages the **Gemini API** to create an intelligent agent capable of interacting with users in real time.
-The project runs entirely on Python without the need for additional frameworks.
+The project runs entirely on Python without the need for additional frameworks.It features a browser-based web UI for easy interaction and leverages GitHub open-source resources.

 ---